 Students who successfully complete this paper will

-- Develop an understanding of governance and what that might mean in the New Zealand business context
+- Develop an understanding of governance and social responsibility and what that might mean in the New Zealand business context

-- Examine the nature and role that governance plays in creating organisational effectiveness
+- Examine the nature and role that governance and social responsibility plays in creating organisational effectiveness

-- Develop critical understandings of the literatures in the areas of governance and use this to make sense of case materials
+- Develop critical understandings of the literatures in the areas of governance And social responsibility and use this to make sense of case materials